How does my USPTO.gov account work with ID verification?

 - Go to the Trademark account ID verification page.

-- Under "ID verification options," you'll see a message indicating you've already been verified as a Patent customer.
+- Under "ID verification options," you'll see a message indicating you have already been verified as a Patent customer.
 If you don't see this, you are not logged in with a patent-proofed account.

-- Below, select the appropriate trademark filing role and continue.
+- Below, select the appropriate trademark user role and continue.

 - Your account will be automatically updated.